 My book is finally done!
 300 pages!
 In it I take you on a journey through dozens of examples of both commonplace and stressful drama triangles in multiple familiar settings, including dysfunctional families, alcoholism, games in the courtroom, bedroom, and classroom, including the four rules of escalation, games of power and abuse in the workplace and at home including child and elder abuse.
 Many escapes are outlined including the varied use of the ego states options, the OK Corral, and the new Compassion Triangle option.

-Then from the outer personality drama triangles we go deeper to the inner personality drama triangles and the feeling rackets using the inside of the triangle and including thirty pages of new family script theory and examples ending at the biological and evolutionary triangle levels.
+Then from the outer personality drama triangles we go deeper to the inner personality drama triangles illustrating the feeling rackets using the inside of the triangle and including thirty pages of new family script theory and examples with an ending at the biological and evolutionary level drama triangles.

 The second half of the book shows how to build healthy relationships at home and at work with the openness, listening, and accountability theory with examples; the four intimacy blocks and three sexual blocks; Argument Analysis; The Six Fightmakers; The Listeners Loop; The Information Iceberg; and the positive model of the Five Trust Contracts for Couples and ending with the Happiness and Intimacy Formula.
 I provide some examples for you in the pages below.